Dr. Shirley's Web Courses

 AD 1937

-The Peel Commission recommends the partition of Palestine between Jews and Arabs;
+The Peel Commission recommended the partition of Palestine between Jews and Arabs

 Third edition of Kittel's "Biblia Hebraica" based on a copy dated to AD 1008 in the Leningrad Public Library.
 This is the edition current today.
 (Another edition, using a manuscript dated to AD 930, is being prepared by the Hebrew University Bible Project)